The Country Club trails are on Bull Mesa south of Helper. The trails

 right and descend.
 Keep straight until you're back at parking.

 Near its bottom, Meander enters a rock wash.
 Techy

 riding here.
 (There's a confusing trail split here.
 The "E"

 option is easier than "D".)

 Great views, beautiful in a desolate-sort-of-way.
 Enough riding of varying difficulty to satisfy most riders.

-tree branches can be cut off.
+"range improvement" heavy machinery recently damaged 5 Wood.
 For now that shouldn't stop you from enjoying this ride.

 Notice how the trail winds around this tree.